 - 24% of consumers said they would appreciate more efficiency at check-out

 Businesses can also expect to appeal to more customers by offering promotions widely and often since 42% of consumers stated that they purchase from the website that offers the lowest cost.
-Businesses should also consider how important omnichannel has been during the past couple of months and consider that for the future as well, especially around the holidays.
-In a recent study, over half of consumers stated that they have recently checked online for available products at a nearby store, and 41% of consumers actually ordered online and picked up their orders in the physical store.
+Businesses should also consider how important omnichannel has been during the past couple of months.
+They should also consider that for the future as well.
+In a recent study, over half of consumers stated that they have recently checked online for available products at a nearby store.
+41% of consumers actually ordered online and picked up their orders in the physical store.

-Overall, it is difficult to know what to expect for the upcoming months and this 2020 holiday season.
-Everything is so up in the air, but there are many ways businesses can set themselves up for a successful holiday season while also considering the changing needs of their customers.
+Overall, it is difficult to know what to expect when it comes to consumer spending for the upcoming months.
+Everything is so up in the air.
+However, there are many ways businesses can set themselves up for a successful holiday season while also considering the changing needs of their customers.
 In a nutshell, we can confidently say that digitizing the supply chain will be crucial to success in the new retail reality of 2020 and beyond.